ntu-hg2051/ntu-hg2051.github.io/src/environment-setup.md

 ![*Finding the Setting*](static/windows-find-executionpolicy-setting.png)

-You can choose to modify the setting for your whole computer ("User") or only for our workspace.
-Selecting "Workspace" is enough, but you will need to change this setting again if you ever delete and recreate the workspace folder.
+First select "User" so the change affects all your workspaces and not just the current folder.
 Then click on "Edit in settings.json" and change the value from the default of `null` to `"-ExecutionPolicy ByPass"`:

 ![*Changing the Setting*](static/windows-configure-executionpolicy.png)

 Save the settings file and close.
-Since this is a setting that applies when a terminal is started and not one that is running, you will need to close the terminal (click the garbage bin icon), then start a new terminal (if that doesn't work, try restarting Visual Studio Code).
+Since this is a setting that applies when a terminal is started and not one that is running, you will need to close the terminal (click the garbage bin icon), then start a new terminal.
+If that doesn't work, try restarting Visual Studio Code.
 Now, in the new terminal, try to execute the following:

 ```{.bash .terminal}